opt

 --opt-mode TEXT

 Optimizer preset: grad (lbfgs) or hess (rfo).
 Aliases lbfgs/rfo are accepted.
-For the full subcommand-dependent table (opt uses L-BFGS/RFO; tsopt uses Dimer/RS-I-RFO), see --opt-mode (subcommand-dependent).
+On opt, grad = L-BFGS minimization; on tsopt, grad = Hessian-Guided Dimer TS search.
+For the full subcommand-dependent table, see --opt-mode (subcommand-dependent).

 grad